TanishqPokharia/PrognosifySH/README.md

 1. Fork the repository.
 2. Clone the forked repository to your local machine.
-3. Set up the development environment according to the provided instructions.
+3. Set up the development environment.
 4. Make your changes and improvements.
 5. Test thoroughly.
 6. Create a pull request with your changes.